Load Balancing and Scale-Out Architectures

 Layer 2 designs refer to the load balancer in bridged mode.
 As a result, all load-balanced and non-load-balanced traffic to and from the servers goes through the load-balancing device.
 The device bridges two VLANs together in the same IP subnet.
 Essentially, the load balancer acts as a crossover cable, merging two VLANs.

 The critical point is that the client and server sides are in the same subnet.
 As a result, layer 2 implementations are much more accessible than layer 3 implementations, as there are no changes to IP addresses, netmasks, and default gateway settings on servers.
-But with a bridged design, be careful about introducing loops and implementing spanning tree protocol ( STP ).
+However, with a bridged design, be careful about introducing loops and implementing spanning tree protocol ( STP ).

 Scaling load balancers at Layer 3